blackgold3/SemanticBoost/README.md

 ```sh
 python inference.py --prompt "120, A person walks forward and sits down on the chair." --mode cadm --size 1024 --render_mode pyrender_slow --tada_role "Iron Man"
 ```

+### Prompt Engineering

+1. **Normal sentences** -> (Length,) Sentence

+    - Example: 120, A person waks backwards and sits down on the chair.

+    - PS: If do not give length, the default setting is 196 frames.

+2. **Detail control with semantic enhancement** -> (Length,) Sentence.
+During the process, (the person moves to [position],) (the person looks [head orientation],) (his left forearm moves to [left forearm position]).

+    - Example: 120, A person walks.
+During the process, the person moves to the south, the person looks forward downward, then leftward backward, his left forearm moves to body's beside, then left front, left back repeatly.

+3. **Long motion synthesis with DoubleTake strategy** -> (Length1, ) Sentence1 | (Length2, ) Sentence2 | ...

+    - Example: 100, A person walks forward. | 120, A person dances in place. | 100, A person walks backwards.

+    - PS: It will synthesize with DoubleTake when "|" is in the sentences.

 </details>